Atejan07/property-test/README.md

 Run `yarn start` from the Client folder.
 Run `yarn start` from the Server folder.

+## Tests

+- To run the React components tests, please run `yarn test` in the Client folder.
+- To run the Node endpoints tests, please run `yarn test` in the Server folder.

 ## What would I do next?

 If I had 20+ hours to further develop this project I would build: